x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ---
 localization_priority: Normal
-description: Admins can learn how to use connectors to route mail between Exchange Online and on-premises email servers. ms.topic: article
+description: Admins can learn how to use connectors to route mail between Microsoft 365, Office 365, or Exchange Online and on-premises email servers. ms.topic: article
 author: mattpennathe3rd
 ms.author: v-mapenn